 A big part of this is making sure your buttons stand out.
 If you have a rectangle hairline on a button that sits on a page full of other rectangular shapes, then chances are it might not stand out as much as you may think.

 Another tip is to have a clear call to action.
 If your button just has a statement like “NICE,” that might not be a clear enough indication that it’s a clickable button—it may look more like a heading or decorative element.
 Using copy with a verb like “Learn more” or “Apply now” is clearer.

 While design flaws are easy to notice, we all know that designers always have the best intentions.
 It’s important to stay informed and learn from each other.
 One of the easiest ways to learn from design is to help a designer out—a second pair of eyes never hurt a thing!

 When looking critically at your own design work, try to think through it from the mind of a user.
 Ask yourself, is this intuitive?
 Is this simple yet informative?
 Is there anyone I could ask to look at this work?
 Looking critically at your own design may be tough at times, but it’s an easy step to take to make your work more excellent.

 What did you take away from these design flaws?
 Are there any lessons you’ve learned the hard way?
 Share your experiences with us in the comments!

 Free download: “Design matters” desktop background

-One of our core values at Flywheel is “We believe design matters.”
+In all things, we understand that “Design Matters.”
 In that spirit, we’ve made a free desktop background sharing that message!
 Download it when you subscribe to Layout.